Edit

 Note

 The Get-TenantSettings command doesn't list tenant settings whose value is null.
 The default value of the tenant-level setting enableSystemAdminsToChangeSiteVisibility is null, so it doesn't appear the first time you run the script.
 After you set its value to true or false, the setting appears in the list.
+When the value of the tenant setting is null, system administrators can change the site visibility.

 To set a value for enableSystemAdminsToChangeSiteVisibility, use the Set-TenantSettings command.
 The following example sets the value to false: